eben619/Ho_Code-Jams/README.md

 <b>msg.sender:</b>
 This is a global variable in Solidity that refers to the address that is currently calling the function.
 In the context of a constructor, msg.sender is the address that deployed the contract.

-10000 * 10 ** decimals(): This calculates the number of tokens to be minted, taking into account the token's decimal places.
+<b>10000 * 10 ** decimals():</b> This calculates the number of tokens to be minted, taking into account the token's decimal places.
 Here's how this calculation works:

-decimals() is a function in the ERC20 contract that returns the number of decimal places the token uses, typically 18 for most ERC20 tokens.
+<b>decimals()</b> is a function in the ERC20 contract that returns the number of decimal places the token uses, typically 18 for most ERC20 tokens.

-10 ** decimals() calculates 10 to the power of the number of decimals, which in the case of 18 decimals would be 10^18.
+<b>10 ** decimals()</b> calculates 10 to the power of the number of decimals, which in the case of 18 decimals would be 10^18.

-10000 * 10 ** decimals() then multiplies 10,000 by 10^18 to get the total number of smallest units (often called "wei" in the context of ERC20 tokens) for 10,000 tokens.
+<b>10000 * 10 ** decimals()</b> then multiplies 10,000 by 10^18 to get the total number of smallest units (often called "wei" in the context of ERC20 tokens) for 10,000 tokens.

 ### 🔧 Compile the Contract
 With the contract above as the active tab in the Editor, compile the contract.